 This blog series

 I’ll be honest Load balancing is not my favorite subject and I’ve not had to do a ton it in past projects.
 However that’s no longer the case and as I learn best by doing it made sense to create a new blog series covering AVI/ALB and how it integrates with NSX-T.

-I’ll be going over the basics of how AVI is architectured and then I’ll cover how to deploy it and integrate it with NSX-T, then on to how to actually setup the load balancers and hopefully more of the advanced features such as GSLB and WAF! links to the new posts will be added here once they are up.
+I’ll be going over the basics of how Avi is architectured and then I’ll cover how to deploy it and integrate it with NSX-T and vCenter, then on to how to actually setup the load balancers and hopefully more of the advanced features such as GSLB and WAF! links to the new posts will be added here once they are up.